codetracker-learning/hip-hop-pizza-and-wangs/instructions/stretch-2.md

 * As an admin and non-admin authenticated user, I should be able to add an menu item from the menu to an order as an order item, and should no longer be able to type in an item name and price.

 * As a non-admin authenticated user, I should only be able to view, create and delete an order item.
 (No longer able to update)

+## Hint
+It might be good to either put user types on users OR use your `.env` file to list the userIDs of your admins and compare those with the user who logs in.